2024 Alberta Cup Trainer Application

 Program Timelines and Expected Commitment

 All trainers are expected to commit to the following activities:

 January - March (set by each individual team)

 Alberta Cup Competition

 Please also note that these trainer positions are not paid positions and all therapists are required to complete a Criminal Record Check.
 Your expenses, including mileage, meals and accommodation costs will be accommodated through the program as budgeted funds allow.
 Bearing all of the above in mind, we ask that those interested in submitting an application to be a trainer please fill out the form below.

 If you have any questions or concerns, please contact Dave Campbell at [email protected]

-If you are interested in applying to be a trainer at the 2023 Alberta Cup, please complete the form below.
+If you are interested in applying to be a Trainer at the Alberta Cup or Prospects Cup, please complete the form below.